In this tutorial about significant figures, we will cover their definition, relevant guidelines, and historical context.

 We can trace the first usage of significant figures to a few hundred years after Arabic numerals entered Europe, around 1400 BCE.
 At this time, the term described the nonzero digits positioned to the left of a given value’s rightmost zeros.

 Scientists began exploring the effects of rounding errors on calculations in the 18th century.
-Specifically, German mathematician Carl Friedrich Gauss studied how limiting significant figures could affect the accuracy of different computation methods.
+Specifically, German mathematician Carl Friedrich Gauss studied how limiting sig figs could affect the accuracy of different computation methods.
 His explorations prompted the creation of our current checklist and associated rules.

-We appreciate our advisor Dr. Ron Furstenau chiming in and writing this section for us, with some additional thoughts on significant figures.
+We appreciate our advisor Dr. Ron Furstenau chiming in and writing this section for us, with some additional thoughts on the subject.

 It’s important to recognize that in science, almost all numbers have units of measurement and that measuring things can result in different degrees of precision.
 For example, if you measure the mass of an item on a balance that can measure to 0.1 g, the item may weigh 15.2 g (3 sig figs).
 If another item is measured on a balance with 0.01 g precision, its mass may be 30.30 g (4 sig figs).
 Yet a third item measured on a balance with 0.001 g precision may weigh 23.271 g (5 sig figs).
 If we wanted to obtain the total mass of the three objects by adding the measured quantities together, it would not be 68.771 g.
 This level of precision would not be reasonable for the total mass, since we have no idea what the mass of the first object is past the first decimal point, nor the mass of the second object past the second decimal point.